ove/ove-apps/packages/ove-app-networks/README.md

 }
 ```

-The `jsonURL` field should be replaced with with `gexfURL` field depending on the format in which the dataset is specified.
+The `jsonURL` property should be replaced with with `gexfURL` property depending on the format in which the dataset is specified.
 Information on all available `settings` can be found in [Sigma documentation](https://github.com/jacomyal/sigma.js/wiki/Settings).
-The `renderer` field is optional and defaults to `webgl`.
+The `renderer` property is optional and defaults to `webgl`.

 ## Loading the App